efemero-formation-fullstack/checkmate/README.md

 ```

 It will first delete all data from the tables, deleta all the tables and types defined by typeorm,
-and creates the admin player (MrCheckmate) and 1000 players with plausible data.
+and creates the admin player (MrCheckmate), 2 test users (one player, one admin), and 1000 players with plausible data.

 Then you can launch the project: